mka2136/academic-site/content/publication/antigentest_jclinvirolplus/index.md

 ---
 title: !
-"Partial ORF1ab Gene Target Failure with Omicron BA.2.12.1"
+"Development and performance of a point-of-care rapid antigen test for detection of SARS-CoV-2 variants"
 authors:
 - Lihong Liu
 - Kathrine Meyers